 The security measures mean that as well as requiring your recipient’s bank account and sort code for a domestic wire transfer, you are now also required to supply your recipient’s full name.
 If the name given does not match with the bank account on record, your bank will notify you before you make the transfer.

 These rules come into place in order to tackle bank fraud scams, in which people would pose under someone else’s name in order to trick others into sending money.
-Major banks including First Direct, Halifax, Lloyds, RBS, NatWest, Nationwide, Santander, and TSB have now implemented these additional measures.
+Major banks including First Direct, Halifax, Lloyds, RBS, Bangkok Bank, NatWest, Nationwide, Santander, and TSB have now implemented these additional measures.

 You should note that these new rules that came into effect earlier in 2020 only apply to domestic bank transfers, not international transactions.